Marcsemadeni/Joining-the-Minecraft-Server/README.md

-# Joining-the-Minecraft-Server
+# How to join the Minecraft server
-List of instructions to download tail scales and join the minecraft server
+For our minecraft server, you will need to download a vpn here: https://tailscale.com/